Our September Business Briefing takes place on Tues Sept 28th at 9:00am.

 A UCC Engineering Graduate who began coding when he was 11, John previously spent eight years overseeing similar transformation at Barry O’Callaghan’s education publisher ‘Houghton Mifflin Harcourt’.
 On his wall at Ryanair is a big picture of two children playing with a trolley, and above it the slogan: “Dream things that never were and say why not?”
 John is a proud Corkman and visits him homeland regularly throughout the year.

-Registration is required to attend this webinar: How Technology has Changed Ryanair
+Click here to see a recording of this webinar: How Technology has Changed Ryanair

 After registering, you will receive a confirmation email containing information about joining the webinar.